 (Yeah, I know, it’s easy to say and apply it in reality.)

-If you can stop worrying about your past, your life is going to be awesome.
+If you stop worrying about your past, your life will be incredible.

 Because then you will be focused on the present.